Skip to main content

 2.3 - Linking your tools to products

-After you've added your tools to your stack, it's time to link them with the products that you actually buy from your vendors/suppliers.
+After you've added your tools to your stack, it's time to link them with the products that you actually buy from your suppliers.
 When the tools are linked with the actual products you buy, we are able to use them in HighGround as follows:

 Client Security Tool Suggestions: when you connect your PSA, HighGround will scan the products you have sold to your client.
 When there's a match between a product you have sold them and a tool in your stack, HighGround will suggest that your client uses this tool.
 You can perform this action from the Cyber Score modal.